suryanshk0920/pdfdownloader/README.md

 2. ✅ Open Chrome Extensions Page:
    - Open Google Chrome.
    - Visit: chrome://extensions/
-   - OR: Double-click the 'install.bat' file (if available).

 3. ✅ Enable Developer Mode:
    - Toggle the "Developer mode" switch in the top-right corner.